Ssana-Malik/DSA-using-Cpp/README.md

-# DSA-using-Cpp
+This repository is a complete collection of **Data Structure and Algorithm (DSA)** implementations using **C++**.
-A collection of Data Structures and Algorithms implemented in C++.
-Includes Linked Lists, Stacks, Queues, Trees, Sorting, Searching, and more — perfect for learning and practice.
+Each program is written in a simple and understandable way — perfect for students who are learning DSA or revising core concepts.